RHernandez44/CommandNotes/Cmd Line/Tools.md

 - SSH: Could have default or easy to guess credentials
 - RDP: Could be vulnerable to Bluekeep or allow desktop access if weak credentials were used.

+You can also list other available payloads using the `show payloads` command with any module.

 use option number 10
 ```
 use 10